Students’ Bill of Rights

 1. Make a report to local law enforcement and/or state police;

-2. Have disclosures of domestic violence, dating violence, stalking, and sexual
+2. Have disclosures of domestic violence, dating/intimate partner violence,

 3. Make a decision about whether or not to disclose a crime or violation and

-participate in the judicial or conduct process and./or criminal justice
+participate in the judicial or conduct process and/or criminal justice process free

 4. Participate in a process that is fair, impartial, and provides adequate notice